 - a reduced sense of satisfaction and fulfillment

-- feeling like they cannot stop carrying the weight of the world on their shoulders
+- chronic stress; feeling like they cannot stop carrying the weight of the world on their shoulders

 - reduced ability to concentrate and keep focus